Intro to Political Science: Plot

 Vice President Joe Biden is to visit Greendale Community College as part of his "Biden Time Talking About Teaching" tour later in the day.
 Dean Pelton (Jim Rash) has seven hours to elect a student president to meet the VP.
 Annie (Alison Brie) plans to run and has plenty of ideas to improve the school.
 Jeff (Joel McHale) mocks her idealism and decides to run against her to prove his point.

 Nominees are determined by applause from the crowd.
 Garrett (Erik Charles Nielsen), Vicki (Danielle Kaplowitz), Leonard (Richard Erdman), Annie, Jeff, Starburns (Dino Stamatopoulos), Magnitude (Luke Youngblood), and Pierce (Chevy Chase) are nominated, but Britta (Gillian Jacobs) fails miserably to get crowd support for her outright anti-government platform.

 The Secret Service has been observing the campus in preparation for the VP visit, which Abed (Danny Pudi) notices.
 He attracts the attention of Special Agent Robin Vohlers (Eliza Coupe).
 She spot checks his bag and dorm room for bomb-making material and to get closer to him.
 Abed and Troy (Donald Glover) also host a political commentary program on Greendale Campus TV (GCTV) to cover the election.

 Throughout the debate, Pierce intimidates Vicki with vile threats.
 Annie is the only candidate with ideas in the debate, but she is constantly shot down by Jeff, who belts out crowd-pleasing slogans.
 Magnitude only says "Pop-pop!", which the crowd loves.
 Vicki eventually quits after another attack by Pierce, who follows her out and reveals he only joined the race to get back at her for not having lent him a pencil.
 Starburns quits as he fears his drug-dealing reputation will be ruined by his political involvement.
 Annie screens an embarrassing video of Jeff auditioning for MTV's The Real World, causing him to quit when the crowd bursts into laughter.
 Annie feels bad and withdraws too.
-They make up in a storage room, where they are stumbled upon by a remorseful Pierce, whose face has been stabbed with a pencil by Vicki.
+They make up in a storage room, where they are stumbled upon by a remorseful Pierce, who has been stabbed in the face by Vicki.

 The race is down to Magnitude and Leonard, and the debate becomes a back and forth between "Pop-pop!" and Leonard blowing a raspberry.
-In the end, the students vote "South Park" as the winner.
+In the end, the students vote South Park as the winner.

 As Abed and Troy announce the results on their broadcast, Abed closes by making a reference to the production of Napalm.
-This leads to Vohlers receiving word that Greendale is at "elevated threat level", forcing Biden to cancel his visit.
+This leads to Vohlers receiving word that Greendale is at "elevated threat level," forcing Biden to cancel his visit.

-Vohlers returns to Greendale under the pretense of investigating the "threat", and spends the night watching a movie with Abed in an unusual date.
+Vohlers returns to Greendale under the pretense of investigating the "threat" and spends the night watching a movie with Abed in an unusual date.